WuorBhang/alx-backend-python/messaging_app/README.md

 ### 4. Configure GitHub Credentials

-Add your GitHub credentials in Jenkins to allow access to the repository.
+Add your GitHub credentials in Jenkins with the ID `github-credentials` to allow access to the repository:
+1. Go to Jenkins > Manage Jenkins > Manage Credentials
+2. Add new credentials with the ID `github-credentials`
+3. Configure the credentials with your GitHub username and personal access token

 ## GitHub Actions Workflows